Top questions when applying for a director ID

 I get an error code when trying to complete my application online.

 It may be a problem with your browser or connection.
-We recommend you use Google Chrome or Firefox browser to complete your application.
+We recommend using Google Chrome or Firefox browser to complete your application.

 myGovID and myGov